 Treetec provides customised training for canopy access purposes.
-Our speicalist OH&S knowledge means we can assist with devising systems and documenation to fulfil duty of care obligations on any project.
+Our specialist OH&S knowledge means we can assist with devising systems and documentation to fulfil duty of care obligations on any project.

 Pruning requirements vary greatly, from formative pruning of juvenile trees to restorative work on large old heritage trees.
 Pruning done poorly (tree lopping) will usually permanantely damage a tree and reduce its life, whilst target pruning performed properly to suit the tree and in line with the Australian Standard can facilitate safe tree retention in an urban setting much longer than a tree might otherwise have been retained.

 - Trees do not heal.
 They may callus or grow over a wound, they may compartmentalise a section, however they don’t heal the way animals do. for this reason any work undertaken on trees should be carefully considered.
 Aspects to consider include: